YGlushkov/Predict-price-house/README.md

 ## Start
 clone the repository
-go to project's folder and run docker-compose up launch in web browser http://127.0.0.1:8000/
+go to project's folder and run 'docker-compose up' launch in web browser http://127.0.0.1:8000/